Stable Matching Games: Introduction

+From this model, we study two possible cases.
+The first one considers that matched couples \textbf{cannot commit} due to, e.g., the lack of binding contracts over the actions they intend to play.
+In this case, for the players not to deviate from the intended actions, these last must constitute a Nash equilibrium of their two-player game.
+Thus, an allocation $\pi = (\mu,\Vec{x},\Vec{y})$ will be called \textit{pairwise-Nash stable} if (a) all matched couples play a Nash equilibrium of their game (Definition \ref{def:internally_Nash_stable_matching_profile}) and (b) no pair of agents $(d,h)$ can jointly deviate to some Nash strategy profile $(x'_{d},y'_{h})$ in their game $G_{d,h}$ Pareto improving their payoffs (Definition \ref{def:externally_Nash_stable_matching_profile}).
+This last condition is an analog of Gale-Shapley's pairwise stability, with respect to Nash equilibria.
+Using a deferred-acceptance with competitions algorithm, it is proved that whenever all games $G_{d,h}$ admit a non-empty compact set of Nash equilibria, a pairwise-Nash stable allocation exists.

+The second studied case corresponds to the one in which \textbf{players can commit} e.g. by signing binding contracts.
+An allocation $(\mu,\Vec{x},\Vec{y})$ is called \textit{pairwise stable} (Definition \ref{def:externally_stable_matching_profile}) if no pair of agents $(d,h) \in D\times H$ can jointly deviate to some strategy profile $(x'_{d},y'_{h})$ in their game $G_{d,h}$ that Pareto improves their payoffs.
+The same deferred-acceptance with competitions algorithm allows us to prove that, whenever all strategic games $G_{d,h}$ have compact Pareto-optimal strategy sets and continuous payoff functions, the matching game admits a pairwise stable allocation.
+As each player is responsible of its own decisions and is rational, their commitments must be chosen optimally, whenever the partner still agree to match and contract with them.
+A pairwise stable allocation $(\mu,\Vec{x},\Vec{y})$ is \textit{renegotiation proof} (Definition \ref{def:internally_stable_matching_profile}) if for each matched couple $(d,h)$, fixing $y_h$, $x_d$ maximizes $d$'s payoff under $h$'s participation constraint, and vice-versa.

+Solution concepts mixing cooperative and non-cooperative aspects are common on the literature of network formation games: fixing the network, players' actions must maximize their payoffs, and for each link in the network, both players must agree to form that link (see \cite{jackson1996strategic} or \cite{bich2017existence}).
+The concept of renegotiation-proofness has received particular interest in infinitely repeated games and mechanism design \citep{abreu1991perspective,abreu1993renegotiation,asheim2009renegotiation,farrell1989renegotiation,pearce1987renegotiation,rubinstein1992renegotiation,van1989renegotiation}.
+Our notion is more closely related to \cite{dewatripont1988commitment} who considers a setting in which agents can achieve agreement on contracts due to the existence of third parties.

-Our paper defines a class of strategic games (called feasible games) which admit constrained Nash equilibria for any pair of feasible outside options.
-This class is proven to include zero-sum games, strictly competitive games, potential games, and some dynamic games such as infinitely repeated games, and perfect information games.
-We also prove that: (a) when all games $G_{i,j}$, $(i,j) \in M \times W$ are feasible, a new algorithm, if it converges, reaches an externally and internally stable matching profile and (2) the algorithm converges when all games $G_{i,j}$, $(i,j) \in M \times W$ are zero-sum, strictly competitive, potential or infinitely repeated.
+We define a class of strategic games, called feasible games (Definition \ref{def:feasible_game}), which admit constrained Nash equilibria for all possible levels of participation constraints (Definition \ref{def:constrained_Nash_eq}) and prove that: (a) when all games $G_{d,h}$ are feasible, a new algorithm, if it converges, reaches a pairwise stable and renegotiation-proof allocation and (b) this new algorithm converges when all games are constant-sum, strictly competitive, potential or infinitely repeated.
+As strictly competitive games are feasible, Demange-Gale's results are recovered and refined (e.g. our algorithm not only converge to a pairwise stable allocation \`a la Demange-Gale, but to a renegotiation-proof one).